MarinaHuber/blog/_posts/2024-03-07-all-things-localization.markdown

 ---
 layout: epic
-title: "Current state of affairs in localization"
+title: "Avoid typos when publishing to App Store"
-subtitle: "(On iOS and Second Thoughts)"
+subtitle: "(On Apple and Second Thoughts)"
-date: 2024-03-07
+date: 2024-06-19
-categories: [iOS]
+categories: [iOS, Localization, Watch OS]
 author: [marina]
 ---

 Where to begin!
 Where to begin...

-Localisation is something that occurs in every big project I encounter.
+Localisation is something that occurs in every project I encounter.
-I found that having a list of useful tips that cover most aspect of localisation is essential, so that is why I created this post and is in progress.
+I found that having a list of useful tips that cover most aspect of localisation is nice to have, so I created this post as memory of current best and possible new practices.
-There is a slight distinction between internationalization and localization:
+There is a slight distinction between internationalization and localization:\
-Internationalization — the process of making your app able to adapt to different languages, regions, and cultures.
+Internationalization — the process of making your app able to adapt to different languages, regions, and cultures.\
 Localization — the process of translating your app into multiple languages.
-So, in total it depends on context, and namely on the following elements:
+So, in total it depends on context, and namely on the following established elements:
-* 		user gender
+* 		User gender
-* 		singular and plural in the text
+* 		Singular and plural in the text
-* 		platforms: Web, Android, iOS
+* 		Platforms: Web, Android, iOS
-* 		the project for which the translation is being done.
+* 		Project objective for which the translation is being done.

 <!-- more -->